 - AMEND should change something already entered or set.
-But sometimes it creates something so one should be careful if it should be an ENTER or SET command. - ALL_OPTIM_COEFF means you can rescale or recover previous set of the optimizing coefficients. - BIBLIOGRAPHY asks for a bibliographic id and amends its text. - COMPONENTS changes the set of components (not implemented). - CONSTITUTION asks for a phase and the user can amend the amount and current constitution of a phase.
-I have put this here and not as part of AMEND PHASE to avoid confusion with adding a composition set. - CP_MODEL not implemented and probably redundant. - ELEMENT amends data for an element (not implemented). - EQUILIBRIUM is not implemented yet and probably redundant. - GENERAL can name of current equilibrium, the user can specify if he is a beginner (the software can provide more help (not implemented)), or expert, if global gridminimizer should be used and if it can merge composition sets, if composition sets can be created automatically and if redundant composition set can be deleted after an equilibrium calculation.
-The latter questions are mainly interesting for debugging. - PARAMETER amends a parameter expression for a phase (not implemented, use ENTER PARAMETER to change it). - PHASE (default) asks for phase name and amends data for this phase like:
+But sometimes it creates something so one should be careful if it should be an ENTER or SET command. - ALL_OPTIM_COEFF means you can rescale or recover previous set of the optimizing coefficients. - BIBLIOGRAPHY asks for a bibliographic id and amends its text. - COMPONENTS changes the set of components. - CONSTITUTION asks for a phase and the user can amend the amount and current constitution of a phase.
+I have put this here and not as part of AMEND PHASE to avoid confusion with adding a composition set.

-- COMPOSITION_SET (default) adds or deletes a composition set.
+- CP_MODEL not implemented and probably redundant. - ELEMENT amends data for an element (not implemented). - EQUILIBRIUM is not implemented and probably redundant. - GENERAL can name of current equilibrium, the user can specify if he is a beginner (the software can provide more help (not implemented)), or expert, if global gridminimizer should be used and if it can merge composition sets, if composition sets can be created automatically and if redundant composition set can be deleted after an equilibrium calculation.
+The latter questions are mainly interesting for debugging. - LINE make it possible to remve a line calculated for a STEP or MAP command.
+A part of the line can be removed by editing the GNUPLOT file. - PARAMETER amends a parameter expression for a phase (not implemented, use ENTER PARAMETER to enter the new function). - PHASE (default) asks for phase name and amends data for this phase like: - COMPOSITION_SET (default) adds or deletes a composition set.
 Composition sets are needed for miscibility gaps when a phase can be stable with two or more compositions.
 A composition set can be identified with a hash symbol "#" followed by a number or by a user specified prefix or suffix.
 Deleting a set will always be the one with the highest number.
-When adding a set the user can provide a prefix and suffix and the default constitution for this set. - MAGNETIC_CONTRIB adds an Inden-Hillert magnetic model. - DISORDERED_FRACS adds a disordered fraction set for an ordered phase.
-This replaces AMEND ...
-DISORDERED_PART in Thermo-Calc. - GLAS_TRANSITION adds a glas transition model (not implemented). - QUIT You did not want to amend anything for the phase - DEFAULT_CONSTIT amends the default constitution for a composition set of the phase.
+When adding a set the user can provide a prefix and suffix and the default constitution for this set. - MAGNETIC_CONTRIB adds an Inden-Hillert magnetic model. - DISORDERED_FRACS adds a disordered fraction set for an ordered phase. - GLAS_TRANSITION adds a glas transition model (not implemented). - QUIT You did not want to amend anything for the phase - DEFAULT_CONSTIT amends the default constitution for a composition set of the phase.
 Same as SET PHASE "name" DEFAULT_CONSTITU. - DEBYE_CP_MODEL adds a Debye Cp model (not implemented). - EINSTEIN_CP_MDL adds a Einstein Cp model (not implemented). - INDEN_WEI_MAGMOD adds a magnetic model according to Wei (not implemented). - ELASTIC_MODEL_A adds an elastic model (not implemented).
 Note the LIST MODEL_PARAM_ID how to enter T, P and composition dependent elasic constants and lattice parameters. - QUIT you did not want to amend anything. - SPECIES amends data for a species (not implemented). - SYMBOL the user can specify if the symbol can only be calculated when explicitly named (usually all symbols are evaluated when any symbol is evaluated as they can depend on each other).
 This is needed for symbols used as conditions.
 The user can also specify that a symbol should be local to a specific equilibrium.
-In this way one can store the value of a symbol from one equilibrium and calculate differences with respect to other equilibria. - TPFUN_SYMBOL amends a TPfun expression.
+In this way one can store the value of a symbol from one equilibrium and calculate differences with respect to other equilibria.